eddes/buildingphysics/Readme.md

 # Building Physics - Applications in Python

-This repository provides some Python implementations applied to building Physics.
+This repository provides some Python implementations applied to Building Physics.
 A pdf copy of the associated handbook can be downloaded [here](link).

-There are two ways of using this repository
+There are two ways of using this repository :

-## Colab Notebooks
+## 1 - Colab Notebooks

 Colab notebooks allow you to run code examples in an interactive way.
 Everything is ready to go, no need to install anything !
 This approach is well suited for people interested in testing the examples without having to modify the code or setup a Python environment.